mrhenry/is-looking-for/fulltime-developer-style.md

 Do not hesitate to apply if you're not sure you meet all the requirements.
 We are open to all candidates and will consider all applications.

+_Maybe your focus is more on building functional features and the CMS setup?
+Checkout our other [fulltime developer](fulltime-developer-function.md) position._

 ### Technical skills
 - You're fluent in HTML and CSS
-- You have experience with WordPress (or PHP)
 - You have experience with accessibility and are familiar with WCAG
+- You have some experience with WordPress (or PHP)
 - You have some experience with JavaScript (not that important)

 ### Technical skills (bonus)
+- You have experience with handlebars-like templates (we use Twig)
+- You know how a page is rendered, how scripts initiate and how styles are applied at a fundamental level
 - You can create new interactive components that are fully accessible using WCAG examples as a guide
-- You have in-depth knowledge of WordPress
-- You know how a page is rendered, how scripts initiate and how styles are applied at a fundamental level
-- You have experience with handlebars-like templates (we use Twig)
 - You can write highly maintainable code
 - You can write easily reviewable code
 - You can manage your own focus points and balance your work between hard problems and routine tasks